aplteam/Tatin/docs/PublishingPackages.md

 *={api-key}
 ```

-In the first case somebody who provides that API key may publish packages only for the group "groupname".
+In the first case somebody who provides that API key may publish packages only for the group "group1".

 In the second case it's a kind of master password: it allows the creation of packages with _any_ group name.